EdgarLeos/Pokemon-HP-Predictions/README.md

 ## Discussion

 After trying various regression algorithms and different models, we found that the best algorithm to use was a mixture of having the model be **KNeighborsRegressor** with the algorithm being **brute** and metric being **manhattan**.
 When predicting through **LinearRegression** we had **337 out of 800** pokemon not predicted correctly.
 Once we used the more efficient model and algorithm (KNeighborsRegressor), we were able to obtain a higher percantage of a Pokemon's HP being predicted.
-The predictions results that we were able to achieve were shocking to see only **9/800** Pokemon were not predicted correctly.
+The predictions results that we were able to achieve were shocking to see only **9 out of 800** Pokemon were not predicted correctly.

 ## Summary
+The Pokemon-HP-Predictions project uses a modified regression model based on 8 numerical features: #, HP, Attack, Defense, Sp.
+Atk, Sp.
+Def, Speed, and Generation.

+After running our predictions, we observed that there was an accuracy of 99.98875% that the Pokemon's HP would be predicted correctly based on the stats of a Pokemon.